Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.rst

 Overview
 --------

-This plugin lets you track if a Keycloak update is available.
+This plugin lets you track if Keycloak is End-of-Life (EOL).
 To compare against the current/installed version of Keycloak, the check has to run on the Keycloak server itself and needs access to the Keycloak installation directory.

 Fact Sheet